FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Kirschner, Kirschener, Kirscher, Kirschen, Kirsher, Kirshner, Kirshener, Kerschner, Kerscher, Kersher, Cirschner, Cirschener, Cirscher, Cirsher, Cirshner, Cirshener, Kuersch, Kuersener, Kursch, Kuerschner, Kurschner, Kuerssner and many more.

 This web page shows only a small excerpt of our Kirshner research.
 Another 273 words (20 lines of text) covering the years 1800 and 1854 are included under the topic Early Kirshner History in all our PDF Extended History products and printed products wherever possible.

-Another 33 words (2 lines of text) are included under the topic Early Kirshner Notables in all our PDF Extended History products and printed products wherever possible.
+Another 25 words (2 lines of text) are included under the topic Early Kirshner Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Kirshner Settlers in United States in the 18th Century

 Kirshner Settlers in United States in the 19th Century